 - Unilateral sensorineural hearing loss (including single sided deafness, SSD) where the better ear has good bone conduction thresholds

-- Trialed an air conduction hearing aid or wireless CROS or BiCROS hearing aid for a minimum of 4 weeks and not found it beneficial or be able to use the aid/s consistently
+- Trialled an air conduction hearing aid or wireless CROS or BiCROS hearing aid for a minimum of 4 weeks and not found it beneficial or be able to use the aid/s consistently

-- Anatomically or physiologically reasons why they are unable to trial and air conduction hearing aid
+- Anatomical or physiological reasons why they are unable to trial an air conduction hearing aid

 Patients report the following benefits: